 Some birth control pills can cause periods to stop or become irregular.
 Other types, sometimes called continuous birth control, can cause a person to have only four periods a year.

 Everyone is different, and the effects of pills are not always predictable.
 If a person has recently started taking a new pill, the body may need time to adjust, and this can cause a missed period.

 Rapid weight loss

-Pregnancy is just one of many reasons that a person can miss a period.
+Pregnancy is one of many reasons a person can miss a period.

-It is important to be aware that a person can become pregnant, even when taking a birth control pill as instructed.
-Anyone who is sexually active and has missed a period, or had only light spotting, should take a pregnancy test or make an appointment with a doctor.
+Anyone who is sexually active and has missed a period or had only light spotting should take a pregnancy test or contact a healthcare professional.

 Other early signs of pregnancy include: